 Your skin sheds cells at the surface to allow new skin cells to form.
-Sometimes, dead skin cells can get trapped within the hair follicles.
-When combined with sebum, a plug can form.
-Typical blackheads and whiteheads are caused by trapped hair follicles.
+When dead skin cells get trapped in the hair follicles and mixed with sebum, they can block the pore.

 While there is not a direct cause for comedonal acne, there are several risk factors involved in the development of comedones.
 These include:

-Regardless of non-inflammatory or inflammatory, the treatment of acne is fairly similar across most types of acne .
+Regardless of whether your acne is inflammatory or non-inflammatory, treatment is similar across most types of acne .

 For topical treatments, patients with acne should choose "comedolytic" topical medications.
 These medications are available over-the-counter and include: